 TAC does not recommend any 7.6 CCO release, and Cisco does not plan to release any more 7.6 maintenance releases on CCO.
 The recommended upgrade path for AireOS 7.6 customers is to 8.0.

-For deployments that require support for AP-COS mesh, AP1815w, or new Mobility Express features, AireOS 220.127.116.11 is a BU and TAC supported release.
-TAC recommends that customers who do not require 8.4 features use the latest 8.2 build.
+For deployments that require support for new features and hardware, introduced after 8.3, AireOS 22.214.171.124 is a BU and TAC supported releases, but should be avoided when using FlexConnect local switching in the scenarios noted below.
+TAC recommends that customers who do not require 8.4/8.5 features use 8.2 or 8.3.

 Note on FlexConnect with special security scenarios